Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 title: "Creature Quellector"
 headerTitle: "Creature Quellector | A game you can play while standing in line, about collecting and battling creatures."
 blurb: "Choose your battles wisely and build the strongest hand of magical creatures.
-A queuing game, playable without table, chairs, or loads of material"
+A waitless game, playable without table, chairs, or loads of material"

 fullHeaderImg: "creature_quellector_header"
 headerImg: "creature_quellector_header"

 headerThumb: "favicon"

-customHeight: "small"
+customHeight: "large"
 headerDarkened: true

-color: "purple"
+color: "brown"

-bgColor: "#0d0018"
+bgColor: "#014556"
-bgColorLink: "#84060b"
+bgColorLink: "#601a87"

-textColor: "#ecd9ff"
+textColor: "#e6faff"
-textColorLink: "#f7fa96"
+textColorLink: "#edccff"

 googleFonts: ""